ScientistAreeba/Portfolio-2025/README.md

 🔹 **Introduction**
 🔹 **Projects**
 🔹 **Education**
-🔹 **Activites And Awards**
+🔹 **Awards**
 🔹 **Skills**
 🔹 **Contact Information**

 ---

 ## Projects
 Every project in my portfolio represents a **working experience** in my learning journey.
-Some of them are my semester projects ,with a touch of AI and real worl problem.
+Some of them are my semester projects ,with a touch of AI and real world problem.
 **Islamicology Mobile App**
 **Weather Forecast Mobile App**
 **Magazine Writing**